 - Nausea and vomiting

 Getting both radiation and chemo can increase the number of side effects you have.
-Many of these will go away once you stop treatment.
+Many of these usually go away once you stop treatment.
 Some can last for a long time, or even permanently.
 Ask your doctor for ways to relieve your side effects.

 Targeted therapy uses drugs that kill cancer cells but spare healthy cells.
 For example, bevacizumab (Avastin) is a drug that stops new blood vessels from forming.
-This can slow slow down tumor growth in advanced cervical cancer, because tumors need new blood vessels for nourishment.
+This can slow down tumor growth in advanced cervical cancer, because tumors need new blood vessels for nourishment.
 Doctors often use targeted therapy with chemotherapy.
 Side effects may include high blood pressure, fatigue, loss of appetite, and blood clots or bleeding.

 Immunotherapy is the use of medicines to stimulate a person’s own immune system to recognize and destroy cancer cells more effectively.
 Immunotherapy can be used to treat cervical cancer that has spread or come back (recurred).